A Gest of Robyn Hode: Fourth Fytte

-Episode 3b (Fourth Fytte)

 It is still daylight when the Knight rides into Barnesdale, and sees Robin Hood standing under the greenwood tree.
 The Knight dismounts, lowers his hood, and genuflects to Robin.
 Robin warmly welcomes him, and asks why he is so late.
 The Knight replies that he stopped to help a poor yeoman in trouble.
 In that case, rejoins Robin, for helping a good yeoman, I am your friend.
 The Knight offers the 400 pounds, and 20 marks more for Robin's courtesy.
 He refuses, saying the money was already delivered by the Monk of St Mary's.
 But the bows and arrows I brought are a poor payment, says the Knight.
 Robin sends Little John to retrieve 400 pounds of the Monk's money, and then hands it to the Knight.
 Buy a horse and a good harness, he says, get some new clothing.
 And he adds, if ever you need spending money, come see me.

-Tale B (concluded)

-Episode 2 (Fifth Fytte)
+Fifth Fytte

 The Sheriff of Nottingham announces an archery contest for all the best archers of the North.
 The prize will be an arrow with a head and feathers of red gold, and a shaft of white silver.
 Upon hearing of the contest, Robin Hood calls his fellowship together.
 He orders that only six of his men shoot with him; the rest, with arrows nocked, are to keep watch on the Sheriff's men.

 Three times Robin shoots, and three times he splits the wand.
 But so did good Gilberte with the White Hand.
 The two shoot again, but Robin is best, and wins the prize.
 The outlaws begin their return to the greenwood, but the fair-goers shout and blow horns.
 The Sheriff's men loose a hail of arrows, and Robin shouts curses at the Sheriff for breaking his pledge.
 Many of the fellowship are wounded, including Little John, who took an arrow to his knee.
 Little John begs Robin not to let the Sheriff take him alive - he tells Robin to inflict mortal wounds to his head.
 Robin replies, not for all the gold in England!
 God forbid that you should die, cries Much, and hefts Little John onto his back.

 Not far away is the castle of Sir Richard at the Lee, the Sorrowful Knight.
 Immediately Sir Richard takes in Robin and his men.
 He orders the gates be shut, the bridge be drawn up, and the walls manned.